Bison Kimura

 Nobuko Kimura (born March 9, 1967) is a retired Japanese professional wrestler better known by her ring name Bison Kimura who mainly worked for All Japan Women's Pro-Wrestling during the late 1980s and 1990s.
 She also worked for Frontier Martial-Arts Wrestling and Consejo Mundial de Lucha Libre in Mexico.

 Professional wrestling career

 Kimura made her wrestling debut in 1986 for All Japan Women's Pro-Wrestling in her native Japan.
 She teamed up with Aja Kong during most of her career and won the WWWA World Tag Team Championship three times from 1990 to 1992.

 She later teamed with Jaguar Yokota and Lioness Asuka.

 In 1995, she worked in Mexico for Consejo Mundial de Lucha Libre where she participated in the vacated TWF World Women's Title.
 She defeated Xochitl Hamada in the quarter finals and Esther Moreno in the semi-finals.
-He lost to Lola Gonzalez in the Finals to become champion.
+She lost to Lola Gonzalez in the Finals to become champion.